Should you save more?

 - If you don't remember the provider, but do know who you worked for when you paid into the pension, call the company.

-If you don't know the details of either the provider or the company associated with your lost pension, contact the Pension Tracing Service who may be able to help.
+If you don't know the details of either the provider or the company associated with your lost pension, contact the Government pension tracing service who may be able to help.

 If you are unsure what to do, or your pension(s) appear complex and confusing, you could speak to a financial adviser to help you.